User Permission and Attribute Synchronization¶

-Some IT shops prefer to manage permission & group membership in Active Directory instead of in the CloudBolt UI.
+Some IT shops prefer to manage user permissions, group membership, and user attributes in Active Directory instead of in the CloudBolt UI.
 This page explains how to set up and customize that synchronization.

 How It Works¶

 Whenever an “external user” (one who is authenticating with credentials in an external source), logs into CloudBolt, CloudBolt runs all enabled actions for the “External User Sync” trigger point.
 These actions can run arbitrary code to fetch that user’s permissions and attributes in an external system (like AD) and then add/remove the user to the appropriate groups and roles in CloudBolt.
 This happens synchronously, meaning that the user will not be logged in and be able to use the UI until these CB actions complete.